igor-coding/s2i_nyt-clone/README.md

 - **ctrl + a**: toggle the appearence based on system theme (on mobile hold down the icon)

+#### Notes

-\*The ability to change language, subscribe or register is not available.
+The ability to change language, subscribe or register is not available.